 Skip to main content

-The building and construction industry is one of the main pillars of the economy, both nationally and internationally.
-It creates essential foundations for social development: housing, mobility networks, energy infrastructure and public facilities.
-However, the ongoing need for modern, sustainable infrastructure is increasingly placing the industry in a complex field of tension.
+The construction industry is one of the main pillars of the economy, both nationally and internationally.
+It creates essential foundations for social development, including housing, mobility networks, energy infrastructure and public facilities.
+The ongoing demand for modern and sustainable infrastructure is increasingly placing the industry in a complex area of conflict.

 Industries involved